pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 * :response_code:`200,if the schedule was successfully updated`
 * :response_code:`503,if there is a conflicting operation in progress`

-| :return:`schedule report representing the current state of the scheduled call`
+| :return:`schedule report representing the current state of the scheduled call (see sample response of Scheduling a Sync for details)`

 Deleting a Scheduled Sync